Battle of Wyoming: Legacy

 The Battle of Wyoming remained well-known to most Americans for the rest of the eighteenth century and for most of the nineteenth.
-It particularly reemerged in national discourse during the War of 1812 when Americans again found themselves fighting the British and their indigenous allies on the frontier.
+It particularly reemerged in national discourse during the War of 1812 when Americans again found themselves fighting the British and their Indigenous allies on the frontier.
 Some newspaper accounts readily compared the Battle of Frenchtown (also known as the River Raisin Massacre) in 1813 to the Wyoming Massacre.

 The "Wyoming Massacre" was described by the Scottish poet Thomas Campbell in his 1809 poem "Gertrude of Wyoming".
 Campbell depicted Mohawk war leader Joseph Brant as a "monster" in the poem, even though Brant was at Onaquaga on the day of the attack.

 The western state of Wyoming is named after the Wyoming Valley.
-The state received its name from the U.S. Congress when the Wyoming Territory was created in 1868.
+The state received its name from the United States Congress when the Wyoming Territory was created in 1868.

 Construction of a monument to commemorate the battle began in 1833 but took a decade to complete due to a lack of funds.
 The 19 meter (63 ft) tall obelisk is the site of a common grave containing the remains of many of the victims of the battle.
 The names of 176 of the slain are inscribed on the monument.

 The Battle of Wyoming is commemorated each year by the Wyoming Commemorative Association, a local non-profit organization, which holds an annual ceremony on the grounds of the Wyoming Monument.
 The commemorative ceremonies began in 1878 to mark the 100th anniversary of the battle and massacre.
 The principal speaker at the event was President Rutherford B. Hayes.
 During the 100th anniversary commemoration, the people of Wyoming Valley used the motto "An honest tale speeds best when plainly told" in an effort to promote the historical account of the battle.
 The annual program has continued each year since then.